GSA/digitalgov.gov/content/events/2024/04/2024-04-18-uswds-monthly-call-april-2024.md

 **Slide 89:** And this means a move to thinking about theming as *configuration* — something that can happen closer to the custom element layer.
 Theming is more like input data to a component, rather than a layer of styling that's applied from an external stylesheet.

-**Slide 90:** All together, the custom elements and element interpreters model of Web Components combines the power, continuity, and broad support of standards with the flexibility of templates and templating languages.
-It's a well supported, cross-browser, platform-agnostic standard that takes the design system out of the static world of a markup spec into the dynamic world of templating.
+**Slide 90:** Altogether, the custom elements and element interpreters model of Web Components combines the power, continuity, and broad support of standards with the flexibility of templates and templating languages.
+It's a well supported, cross-browser, platform-agnostic standard that takes the design system out of the static world of a markup spec into the dynamic world of templating…

 **Slide 91:** Making the design system easier to implement, and easier to stay up to date.